Wade MacNeil: With Pig Pen

 In early 2025, MacNeil announced the formation of his new band Pig Pen, featuring vocalist Matty Matheson, guitarist Daniel Romano, drummer Ian Romano, and bassist Tommy Major.
 The group made their live debut on April 25 at Sneaky Dee's in Toronto.

 In an interview discussing Pig Pen, MacNeil described the band's dynamic as "a natural creative outlet," emphasizing their collective desire to explore musical avenues different from their previous projects.

 In film

 MacNeil is credited as a composer for Goon: Last of the Enforcers.
 After attending a Montreal Canadiens game with Jay Baruchel, MacNeil created songs for the film, that he describes as "to be all things that sound like you could turn up to 10 in an arena."

-In 2018 he partnered with Andrew Gordon Macpherson to create the score for the film The Ranger.
+In 2018, he partnered with Andrew Gordon Macpherson to create the score for the film The Ranger.

 In video games

-MacNeil again partnered with Andrew Gordon Macpherson in 2018 to create the soundtrack to Far Cry 5's arcade mode.
+MacNeil again partnered with Andrew Gordon Macpherson in 2018 to create the soundtrack to Far Cry 5s arcade mode.